Healthy Recipes Blog

 Mixing the tahini sauce ingredients in a bowl.

-It should be smooth and creamy - this is the consistency you're after:
+It should be smooth and creamy - the photo below shows the consistency you're after.

 A close-up of tahini sauce in a bowl with a whisk, showing its creamy consistency.